Global System of Trade Preferences among Developing Countries: Implementation

 Under paragraph 10 (c) of the Protocol, the results of the São Paulo Round will enter into force with the ratification of at least four countries.
 Currently, Argentina (2018), Brazil (2022), Cuba (2013), India (2010), Malaysia (2011) and Uruguay (2017) ratified the Agreement.
 However, ratification by all four members of Mercosur is required for the Protocol to be deemed to have been ratified by Mercosur as a group, as the group maintains a single schedule of tariff concessions as a customs union with common external tariffs.
 Pending one more ratification, the São Paulo Round results remain to be implemented.

+Under paragraph 10(c) of the Protocol, the São Paulo Round results enter into force after ratification or acceptance by at least four participants.

+In April 2011, the Committee of Participants established the Sub-Committee of Signatories to supervise implementation of the São Paulo Round results and the Working Group on Rules of Origin to examine possible revisions to the GSTP rules of origin.

+Currently, Argentina (2018), Brazil (2022), Cuba (2013), India (2010), Malaysia (2011) and Uruguay (2017) ratified the Agreement.
+However, ratification by all four members of Mercosur is required for the Protocol to be deemed to have been ratified by Mercosur as a group, as the group maintains a single schedule of tariff concessions as a customs union with common external tariffs.
+Pending one more ratification, the São Paulo Round results remain to be implemented.

+At UNCTAD XVI in October 2025, a ministerial-level special session of the Committee of Participants—the first such session since 2012—adopted a joint communiqué acknowledging ongoing technical work to prepare for the Protocol's entry into force.